dolph/CognitiveIoT/README.md

 Each device connected to the IBM Watson IoT Platform is associated with a device type.
 Device types are intended to be groups of devices which share common characteristics.
 So in order to add devices in IBM Watson IoT Platform, one need to create a device type.
 What you are actually doing is registering a device in the IBM Watson IoT Platform.

-1) Go to the menu in Bluemix console
+1) Go to the menu in IBM Cloud console

 2) Select Apps